aditya-verp/AutomatComposeDeploy/README.md

 6. **Modifiy the Dockerfile.autodeploy** (Optional): Arguments to define UID, GID, and Docker group GID SameAS -> Host user ids (use `id` command).
 To Avoid git conflicts.

 7. **Setup is Compleated** Now You can run the 'docker compose up -d' to run the AutomatComposeDeploy Service and check the logs (You Will see the script logs after schedule interval_minutes).
+First time you need to run the container manually because new git changes has already pulled.

 ## Configuration Guide - Config.yaml File: